top of page

 You might recognise things like:

-• CRM data that’s incomplete or out of date
+• CRM data that’s outdated or inconsistent

-AI doesn’t really fix this on its own.
+AI doesn’t really solve this on its own.

 What better looks like in sales